cyril/r_spec-clone.rb/README.md

 * Less features and an implementation with much less code complexity.
 * Spec files can also be executed directly with the `ruby` executable.
-* There cannot be more than one expectation per example.
 * There is no option to activate monkey-patching.
 * Does not rely on hacks such as `at_exit` hook to trigger the tests.
 * Built-in matchers do not trust _actual_ and do not send it any message.